 What are the types of peer-to-peer loans?

-Many peer-to-peer loans though lending platforms are unsecured loans.
+Many P2P loans though lending platforms are unsecured loans.
 Many business owners want an unsecured loan or line of credit, because unsecured funding doesn't require you to pledge collateral.
 Contrarily, secured funding requires you to pledge assets that you or your business own, such as real estate, equipment and inventory.

 A business loan can help you grow your company, especially if you're in the startup state and attempting to scale.
 But a business owner's ability to qualify usually depends on their credit profile or the business's revenue.
 We found through our research on the best business loans that unsecured business loans are likely to carry a higher interest rate than secured loans.

 Typical interest rates for peer-to-peer loans are similar to those of traditional bank loans.
 Rates for peer-to-peer loans range from 7% to 39% APR, while traditional bank loans range from 6% to 36% APR.

 Borrowers can use personal loans to finance vehicle purchases, home improvements or medical bills.
 These loans can also cover debt consolidation, and they don't usually have the high credit requirements and other criteria of most financial institutions.

 There's a wide range of interest rates on unsecured personal loans.
 On average, these are short-term loans that consumers can receive from banks, credit unions or private lenders.
 Most personal loans range from two to five years, and they are usually repaid in monthly installments.
 Personal loans' interest rates generally range from 5% to 36%, depending on your credit score.
 For personal loan terms of two to five years, the average loan amounts range from $2,000 to $35,000.

 Peer-to-peer student loans can be a great alternative to more traditional forms of educational funding.
 These loans are a good option for individuals who might not qualify for federal or private student loans.